LegeBeker/bypass-paywalls-tampermonkey/.github/ISSUE_TEMPLATE/other.md

 ###
 1. Make sure uBlock Origin is installed.
+2. Chrome or Firefox?
-2. Paste the article URL for the site you are having issues with.
+3. Paste the article URL for the site you are having issues with.
-3. Describe the issue.
+4. Describe the issue.

 Requests not following these instructions will be ignored.
 ###